 Old School: Creamsicle

 Eat your heart out, oranges.
-The combination of in-season strawberries and coconut milk (the rich, full-fat kind—this popsicle isn’t messing around) sets our hearts—and, more importantly, our stomachs—aflutter.
-Oh, and then throwing the frozen result into a big tub of chocolate?
-Well, it sounds like the beginning of a beautiful summer dessert.
+The combination of in-season peaches, raspberries, and coconut milk (the rich, full-fat kind—this popsicle isn’t messing around) sets our hearts—and, more importantly, our stomachs—aflutter.
+This sounds like the beginning of a beautiful summer dessert.
 (But honestly, we have nothing against oranges.
 They’re welcome to join any popsicle-making party.)

 Old School: Fruit Pop